Impacts of packed bed polydispersity and deformation on fine particle transport: Effect of size-dispersity on trapping

-DEM simulations can be used to explore the effects of size-polydispersity on the percolation of fine particles.
-We first generate bed particles with mean particle diameter $D=5$ mm.
+DEM simulations are used to explore the effects of size-polydispersity on the percolation of fine particles.
+We first generate spherical bed particles with mean particle diameter $D=5$ mm.
 These particles are arranged in a simulation domain that is periodic in the $x$ and $y$ (horizontal) directions to eliminate wall effects, in particular, void spaces between particles and a rigid wall that are larger than the spaces between particles \cite{leeMicaceousSandsMicroscale2007,suzukiStudyWallEffect2008}.
 The horizontal dimensions of the domain are both $20D$.
-To maximize the occurrence of SSS pore throats, the bed particle diameter is set following a volume-based uniform distribution between $(1-w)D$ to $(1+w)D$, considering cases for $w$ in increments of 0.1 from 0 to 0.5.
+For polydisperse beds, the bed particle diameter has a volume-based uniform distribution between $(1-w)D$ to $(1+w)D$, considering cases for $w$ in increments of 0.1 from 0 to 0.5.
 To generate smooth particle size distributions, the diameter increment for the discrete particle diameters is set to 0.05 mm.
 For example, there are 21 distinct diameters ranging from 4.5 mm to 5.5 mm for $w=0.1$, and 101 distinct diameters ranging from 2.5 mm to 7.5 mm for $w=0.5$.
 The total volume (or mass since particle density is fixed at 2500\,kg\,m$^{-3}$) of particles for each diameter increment is identical.
 Consequently, the number of bed particles for each particle diameter increment is different, decreasing as species size increases.
 For the case with the largest diameter particles ($w=0.5$), only 0.87\% of bed particles have a diameter of 7.5 mm but 19.89\% have a diameter of 2.5 mm.
 All other cases (with smaller $w$) have a larger number of largest particles and a smaller number of smallest particles.
+A similar approach is used for bidisperse beds, except only two sizes of particles are used, $(1-w)D$ and $(1+w)D$.